We manufacture (2) categories of spark plug wires: Exact Reproduction Sets and Replacement Sets.

 Exact Reproduction Sets

-In order to satisfy the most discriminating enthusiast and restorer, Lectric Limited offers authentic reproduction spark plug wire sets.
+In order to satisfy the most discriminating enthusiast and restorer, Lectric Limited manufactures USA-made authentic reproduction spark plug wire sets.
 These sets are identical to the spark plug wires as they would have appeared on your vehicle when it shipped from the factory.
 They look, fit, and perform exactly as original and provide the finishing touch for any original or restored vehicle.
 All sets include the coil wire.
 (See information below on how to order date coded wires.)

 - Manufactured from the original manufacturer (GM, Chrysler, AMC) specifications/blueprints.

 - Wire Color: original color (black, gray or brick red).

 - Wire Script Color: original script ink type and color (white, black or yellow).